DataGemnon/Markets-Vademecum/Black Scholes Model.md

 with <img src="https://render.githubusercontent.com/render/math?math=\d_{1}=\frac{ln(S_{0}/K)%2b(r%2b\sigma ^{2}/2)T}{\sigma \sqrt{T}}"> and <img src="https://render.githubusercontent.com/render/math?math=\d_{2}=\frac{ln(S_{0}/K)%2b(r-\sigma ^{2}/2)T}{\sigma \sqrt{T}}=d_{1}-\sigma \sqrt{T}">

 N(x) represents the cumulative density function for x, a normally distributed variable.
+N(d2) ist the prbability that S will be at or above the K (the call would be at-the-money or in-the-money) at maturity T.

 The following code provides two functions to calculate the price of a European call et a European put.
 The variable prices gives you the price for a call and a put with the same parameters.
 The code further below provides 3-dimensional representations for calls and puts.